 By the way, why is Elfe’s theme playing over this scene?
 Had they just not decided it was “her” theme yet?
 Or is it just because it’s the saddest theme on the OST?

 After this mission, we pop into a Shinra executive meeting, where Reeve is reporting on the damage AVALANCHE has done since their debut.
 President Shinra wants answers and decides that Verdot and the Turks are to blame, but Verdot sticks up for his agents.
 Apparently that’s enough for Shinra, who authorizes Verdot to make a few new hires!
 More on that in a second, but before the scene wraps up, Rufus decides to stick his neck in with a few insults, even though his father points out that Rufus is on a perpetual, punitive “business trip” right now and doesn’t have any official authority.
-He points out that AVALANCHE and the Turks seem to be crossing paths a lot lately, and begins to insinuate that there might be a mole in the Turks division, and not an author with too little prep time, bashing the protagonists and antagonists together just because they’re the protagonists and antagonists, like you might expect!
+He points out that AVALANCHE and the Turks seem to be crossing paths a lot lately, and begins to insinuate that there might be a mole in the Turks division, and not an author with too little prep time like you might expect, bashing the protagonists and antagonists together simply because they’re the protagonists and antagonists!
+Indeed, in hindsight, this mole is probably to blame for Fuhito hacking the SOLDIER data disc at the end of the last chapter.